garaujodev/garaujodev.github.io/_posts/en/2023-08-04-elixir-tricks-delegating-a-function-to-another-module-using-defdelegate.md

 end
 ```

-In this example, the `Products` module delegates the function `categories` to the `Category` module.
-Now, if we call `Products.categories/0`, it will be forwarded to `Category.categories/0`:
+In this example, the `Product` module delegates the function `categories` to the `Category` module.
+Now, if we call `Product.categories/0`, it will be forwarded to `Category.categories/0`:

 ```elixir
 Product.categories